catoni0/vrmod-x64/README.md

 **Known issues:**

-* Native version after another update have a "fish eye" problem.
-* In order to restart the vrmod, it’s required to restart the game, otherwise the it would be pixelated mess in HMD
+* In order to restart the vrmod on Linux native build, it’s required to reload the map/restart game, otherwise the it would be pixelated mess in HMD
-* Might Need to install and launch original VRmod by Catse once
+* Might Need to install and launch original VRmod once
 * For some reason native build will not work without [this](https://github.com/SligWolf/sligwolf_addon_base/releases/tag/v2023-07-28) and [that](https://steamcommunity.com/sharedfiles/filedetails/?id=3008753645) (older version)

 **Installation:**

 Make sure you can run gmod x64 on your system.
 On Native Linux version it’s required to run [GModCEFCodecFix](https://github.com/solsticegamestudios/GModCEFCodecFix)

-Either [download precompiled module](https://github.com/catoni0/vrmod-module-master/tree/main/install) for native build or compile your own.
+Either [download precompiled module](https://github.com/catoni0/vrmod-module-master/tree/main/install) for native build or [compile your own](https://github.com/catsethecat/vrmod-module).
 Binaries for Linux have a higher module version.
 Windows/Proton would work with original files.

+I also uploaded control sheme to Steam under the "Doom Slayer" name for Quest2/3

 **The projects is reorganized and contains works of various authors:**